Carnival in Tenerife 2025

 Lena and I at the Carnival

-The large-scale celebration encompasses all cities on the island: La Laguna, Orotava, Arona, Candelaria, Puerto de la Cruz and others.
-The main events take place in the island’s capital – Santa Cruz (at Plaza de España).
+The large-scale celebration encompasses all the cities on the island: La Laguna, Orotava, Arona, Candelaria, Puerto de la Cruz and others.
+The main events take place in the island’s capital — Santa Cruz (in Plaza de España).
 This is exactly where we headed.

-We didn’t really want to drive, and we might not have fit on the bus for the return trip, so we bought a transfer at a local travel agency for €22 to take us there and back without any hassle.
-By 2 pm, everyone was already taking the best viewing spots.
+We didn’t really want to drive, and we might not have been able to fit on the bus for the return trip, so we bought a transfer from a local travel agency for €22 to take us there and back without any hassle.
+By 2 pm, everyone was already taking the best spots to watch.

 Funeral procession and farewell to the Sardine

 Each municipality develops its own program of events.
-As the guidebooks claim, visitors to the Canary archipelago can see the full diversity of traditions – from the unbridled capital’s revelry to the cozy atmosphere of provincial celebrations.
+As the guidebooks claim — visitors to the Canary archipelago can see all the diversity of traditions — from the unbridled capital festivities to the cozy atmosphere of provincial celebrations.
 Well, let’s see.

 For the carnival, they drained the central square of the city.
 Not long ago, there was a lake here.